What's an apprenticeship and how much do they get paid?

 - Follow this link for a great summary about apprenticeships

-- You could also have a look at a young person’s development pack, which can help you learn all about apprenticeships.
+- Take a look at a young person’s development pack, which can help you learn all about apprenticeships.

 - Have a look at an A - Z list of all available apprenticeships and their levels.
-Remember, you still have to find one and you can start by looking here for apprenticeship vacancies.
+REMEMBER you still need to find a vacancy.

 Explore jobs and job sectors to find one for you

-Careerpilot has information on 22 job sectors.
-In 'Types of Jobs' you will find hundreds of job profiles explaining what is involved, what you will earn, routes into the job, etc.
+Careerpilot has information on 19 job sectors.
+In each job sector you will find hundreds of job profiles explaining what is involved, what you will earn, and routes into the job.